tomstumshais/rally-time-tracker/README.md

 # Rally Time Tracker

-Rally time tracker app to track time for each checkpoint in map.
+Rally time tracker app is for to track time for each checkpoint in map.
 Connected with OTG/Serial port to get data from time measure hardware.
 When car drive through checkpoint, time measure hardware track it's race time and send it to app.
-App is open and time comes in and fills driver's row with time.
+App is open and time comes in through Serial port and fills driver's row with time.
 User need to enter driver's number and send those data to back-end.
 Race times for all drivers are gathered in back-end.

 ## Getting Started